Miaraujo4/RecipeApp/README.md

 ## App description
-* This application is a recipe app that list and show detail recipes (how to prepare), also you can salve your favorite recipes.
+* This application is a recipe app that list and show detail recipes (how to prepare), also you can save your favorite recipes.